npm/node-semver/README.md

   that satisfies the range, or `null` if none of them do.
 * `minSatisfying(versions, range)`: Return the lowest version in the list that satisfies the range, or `null` if none of them do.
+* `minVersion(range)`: Return the lowest version that can possibly match the given range.
 * `gtr(version, range)`: Return `true` if version is greater than all the versions possible in the range.
 * `ltr(version, range)`: Return `true` if version is less than all the